 In our previous blog posts, we discussed the various states your body can experience, outlined by your Daily Outlooks, and what activities you can do to make the most out of every day.
 As a recap, here’s the 4 Daily Outlooks you may receive based on your morning HRV reading:

 - Rest Day

 - Relaxation Day

 An outlook can seem random on any given day if you don’t regularly track your HRV.
-But, once you begin to monitor your routine you will see that each Daily Outlook is somewhat activated by your activity the previous day.
+But, once you begin to monitor your routine you will see that each Daily Outlook is dictated somewhat by your activity the previous day.
 For instance, a long run or highly strenuous workout can result in a Rest Day the following day.
 Meanwhile, your Daily Outlook following a full night’s rest would indicate that you’re ready to go for that personal record.

-The on-going interaction between your daily activities and the next day’s outlook might seem repetitive – you’re right – that’s why we call it a Loop.
+The on-going interaction between your daily activities and the next day’s outlook might seem repetitive – well, you’re right – that’s why we call it a Loop.

 A loop, as most of us know it, is defined as a structure, series, or process, the end of which is connected to the beginning.
-We empower you to embrace the “Loops” process by completing an activity each day that fulfills your Daily Outlook and satisfies wherever you’re at in your Loop.
+We empower you to embrace the “Loops” flow by completing an activity each day that fulfills your Daily Outlook and satisfies wherever you’re at in your Loop.